+• Include Ancillary

+Non-Medical Service

+Providers

-• Include Ancillary Non-Medical Service Providers HCP should self-report positive results to any additional employer(s) so that disease control measures can be implemented if necessary. test, at the beginning of every shift.
-AND • Complete twice weekly lab-based PCR testing. • If HCP work infrequently at the facility, they should be tested within 3 days before their shift (including day of the shift).
+HCP should self-report positive results to any additional employer(s) so that disease control measures can be implemented if necessary. test, at the beginning of every shift.

+- Complete twice weekly lab-based PCR testing. - If HCP work infrequently at the facility, they should be tested within 3 days before their shift (including day of the shift).

 Residents who are not fully vaccinated regardless if they have left the facility.

-Residents who test positive should be isolated in a private room and cared for using PPE effective against SARS CoV-2, the virus that causes COVID-19.
-Residents should not be cohorted with other positive residents until lab-based PCR confirmation is received.
+- Residents who test positive should be isolated in a private room and cared for using PPE effective against SARS CoV-2, the virus that causes COVID-19. - Residents should not be cohorted with other positive residents until lab-based PCR confirmation is received.

 Approximately the same time each day, test for SARS CoV-2, the virus that causes COVID-19 using a rapid molecular or antigen test.

-AND Complete twice weekly lab-based PCR testing.
-If HCP work infrequently at the facility, they should be tested within 3 days before their shift (including day of the shift). g frequency until no new positives are identi are identified, move to "Outbreak Exit Testin esting frequency. second sample collected n tested, all individuals who test positive with d immediately and sent for lab-based PCR test nediately of any positive results.
+- Complete twice weekly lab-based PCR testing. - If HCP work infrequently at the facility, they should be tested within 3 days before their shift (including day of the shift).

+Continue to follow this testing frequency until no new positives are identified.
+When no additional positives are identified, move to "Outbreak Exit Testing".
+Refer to "Decision Tree" for testing frequency.

-• Notify public health immediately of any positive results.
+- Regardless of the reason tested, all individuals who test positive with a rapid test should have a second sample collected immediately and sent for lab-based PCR testing. - Notify public health immediately of any positive results.